 Herein lies a psychological factor.
 When people know that they get asked if they managed to finish their work at the end of every week, they tend to get the job done.
 If they don’t, they still manage to do a final crunch and think about something they get to finish on time.
 They know how to focus on the core issues.
 Set goals ought not to bend to short-term whims, but the goals’ content can and should adapt to needs.
 It was the other way around back in the day.

 Put strategic tasks in the same work pile together with the operative tasks.
-In sprints, you can implement the strategy much more efficiently, and the schedules hold.
+Strategy implementation in sprints enables you to implement the strategy much more efficiently, and the schedules hold.
 That’s it.

 Stradigo is a brand owned by Rdigo Oy (Business-ID: 2120844-1).